goni-schindler/Movie-Sphere/readme.md

 | **State Retention**          | Does not retain any value after emission | Retains the last emitted value, even if there are no collectors | Does not retain the last value (unless configured) |

 #### LaunchedEffect:
-triggers recomposition based on the state of the parameter it was launched on. a safe-guard for responding to side effects - e.g. network call that needs to change the UI when finished.
+triggers recomposition based on the state of the parameter it was launched with. a safeguard for responding to side effects - e.g. network call that needs to change the UI when finished.

 #### Why I didn't use the TMDB SDK library:
 1) I assumed it wasn't the idea behind the assignment.